 This one is not common among job seekers today.
-Nevertheless, it has a great potential to help you land a job interview.
+Nevertheless, it has great potential to help you land a job interview.
 The thing is that career opportunities usually come up more often than we plan.
-In order to make the most out of each opportunity job seekers have to be prepared.
+To make the most out of each opportunity job, seekers have to be prepared.

 A business card-resume is meant to help you be prepared to present your professional self anytime.
 To cut the story short, it is a brief version of a traditional resume in the form of a common business-card.
 The great thing is you can always carry it with you and hand it out to anybody who can potentially help you land the job.